 6.)
 Treat the boiler water with Liquid Armor water treatment.
-Follow steps for water treatment HERE.
+Follow the steps for water treatment HERE.

 8.)
 Open all valves.
-Allow 5 minutes for water to fill pump and system.
+Allow 5 minutes for the water to fill the pump and system.

 9.)
-Turn on power and make sure pump is running.
+Turn on the power and make sure the pump is running.
 Never operate a boiler without the pump circulating water 24/7.

 10.)
-Make sure fan switch is operational.
+Make sure the fan switch is operational.
 Turn the fan switch to the ON position.

 13.)
 When the boiler reaches 170F, the boiler is ready to be filled to capacity for normal operation.